 Saltine crackers have always been a go-to when it comes to wholesome snacking.
 Although not explicitly labeled as such, Sky Flakes and Magic Flakes are the closest Filipinos have to a soda or saltine cracker.

 Magic Flakes is a light, plain cracker.
 While most soda crackers are bland, Magic Flakes isn’t.
 It’s not too salty either.
 Although slightly airy, it’s crunchy and has just the right amount of crunch and yeastiness.

 It’s certainly perfect for eating on-the-go or for afternoon tea and coffee sessions.

 These shrunken-down toasted bread slices are buttery, sugary, crunchy, and satisfying.

 Each tiny Prima Toast is coated in margarine and sugar on only one side.
 The combination gives way to a toast that’s sweet and savory at the same time.
 The crunchiness also makes it a great companion for coffee or tea.

 Last, but definitely not the least, is the most filling of all Filipino snacks – the instant pancit canton.
 We say snack because you can eat it at any time of the day, usually for satiating one’s stomach in between meals.
 But a lot of Filipinos also enjoy these instant stir-fried noodles for breakfast, lunch, or dinner.

 And that’s a wrap!
 We hope this long list of Filipino snacks you can buy online made you want to stock up on more snacks.
 If you truly love snacking, check out the best Korean and Japanese snacks next.
+Or read this round-up of the best Asian snacks!
 Go ahead, shop now, and get your snack on!

 Do you have a favorite Filipino snack that didn’t make it on this list?
 Tell us about it in the comments below!